mia-platform/documentation/docs/runtime_suite/api-gateway-envoy/overview.md

 If you want to create a new project with Envoy as API Gateway, you have two possibilities:

-- Use the **Template with Envoy**, which provides a set of basic services (e.g. authorizer, crud service, microservice gateway, etc) together with a default working configuration of the Envoy API Gateway.
+- Use the **Template with Envoy**, which provides a set of basic services (e.g. authorizer, CRUD service, microservice gateway, etc) together with a default working configuration of the Envoy API Gateway.
 - Create a new blank project and add the Envoy API Gateway from the Marketplace.
 The backend will build the configuration from scratch as you add new services to your project.

 ### Replacing your current API Gateway with Envoy